LPT: Less-overfitting Prompt Tuning for Vision-Language Model: Introduction

-In summary, our method makes the following main contributions: \begin{itemize} \item We explore the decline of generalization in B2N tasks caused by overfitting to fine-grained details and propose the LOBG framework to address this problem. \item We use FIF to remove fine-grained details of images, shifting the focus to overall structure and enhancing generalization without affecting base class training. \item We introduce STP and HLD constraints, which preserve CLIP's overall structure and generalization ability, leading to significant performance improvements on new classes compared to CLIP. \item Experiments on 11 benchmark datasets demonstrate that our method effectively mitigates overfitting of base-to-novel generalization. \end{itemize}
+In summary, our method makes the following main contributions: \begin{itemize} \item We explore the decline of generalization in B2N tasks caused by prompt model overfitting to fine-grained details and propose the LPT framework to address this problem. \item We introduce the FIM module, which masks fine-grained image details to shift the model's focus toward overall structure, thereby enhancing generalization without impacting the base class. \item We design SP and HL constraints, which transfer CLIP's structure information to boost generalization ability, leading to improvements on new classes compared to the original CLIP. \item Extensive experiments across base-to-new, cross-dataset transfer, and domain generalization demonstrate that our method effectively mitigates the overfitting problem and improves generalization capability. \end{itemize}